Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Methods

-\textbf{Fitting the inverse tail temperature $ \beta_{\text{t}} $}.
-Here we describe the fitting procedure for the inverse tail temperature in Eq.\eqref{eq:pdf_large_energy}.
-Since $ C_f $ is determined by the requirement that $ f $ integrates to unity, only $ \beta_{\text{t}} $ remains as a free parameter.
-Here we describe the fitting procedure used to obtain the inverse tail temperature $ \beta_{\text{t}} $.
-We introduce a splitting of the probability density $ f $ in terms of the ring and the tail contributions.
-Let,
+\textbf{Fitting the inverse tail temperature $ \boldsymbol{\beta}_{\text{t}} $.} Here we describe the fitting procedure for the inverse tail temperature in Eq.~\eqref{eq:superstatistics}.
+We introduce a splitting of the {number density $ \ndensity $} in terms of the ring and the tail contributions.
+Let { }